Time and time again, research has demonstrated the importance of breastfeeding for child and maternal health.

 Breast Cancer Foundation Partners With A Formula Company

-On their Facebook page, the National Breast Cancer Foundation made the following statement, in response to a huge backlash regarding their decision to have their well-recognised pink ribbon displayed on the side of the tins of a particular brand of formula.
+On their Facebook page, the National Breast Cancer Foundation made the following statement, in response to a huge backlash regarding their decision to have their well-recognized pink ribbon displayed on the side of the tins of a particular brand of formula.

 Breastfeeding is the biologically normal way to feed babies.
 Therefore, breastfeeding should be the control or benchmark with which other forms of infant feeding are compared.
 What this means is that although breastfeeding doesn’t reduce the risk of breast cancer, not breastfeeding increases the risk.

-This is not a way of passing judgement on mothers, regardless of how they feed their babies.
+This is not a way of passing judgment on mothers, regardless of how they feed their babies.
 It’s simply coming from the standpoint of breastfeeding being the biological norm.
 As always, it’s important for mothers to do what is best given their individual circumstances.

 How Can We Improve Breastfeeding Rates?

-The World Health Organisation recommends breastfeeding for two years, or beyond, if the mother and baby are happy to continue.
+The World Health Organisation recommends breastfeeding for two years, or beyond if the mother and baby are happy to continue.

 In Australia, 96% of mothers initiate breastfeeding.
-However, by 1 month, 25% of babies are formula fed.
+However, by 1 month, 25% of babies are formula-fed.
 The figures rise to 30% by 3 months, 40% by 6 months and 72% by one year.

 There are many things that need to be done to improve breastfeeding rates.

 The aggressive marketing of formula is one factor that continues to be a significant barrier to breastfeeding.
 By 2019, the retail value of the formula industry is expected to reach US$70.6 billion!

 Global sales of formula have increased from around $2 billion in 1987 to around $40 billion in 2013.